ashokrmy/datasciencecoursera/README.md

 README
 ===================

-This folder contains projects for the 'Data Science' specialization by the Johns Hopkins University on Coursera.
+This repo contains projects for the 'Data Science' specialization by the Johns Hopkins University on Coursera.